kaufmannr/mod_spamhaus_new/ReadMe.txt

     Path of unaffected domains file.
-Format: www.example.com Domains listed in this file are not spamhaus-checked, so e.g. visitors can do an order in an online shop or can contact you whithout being locked out.
+Format: www.example.com Domains listed in this file are not spamhaus-checked, so e.g. visitors can do an order in an online shop or can contact you without being locked out.
     This can be helpful if you have customers that had bad luck and got a dynamic IP which is already in a spam-list.